Dangote Crashes Petrol Prices by N259 in Lagos, Other States

 The federal government, through the labour minister Muhammad Maigari Dingyadi, stepped in to help both parties reach an agreement.

-Representatives present at the meeting included Sayyu Dantata and O.K.
+Representatives present at the meeting were said to include Sayyu Dantata and O.K.
 Ukoha for NUPENG, Comr.
-Benson Upah for the NLC, and Dangote Group management officials.
+Benson Upah for the NLC, and management from the Dangote Group.

 The process of unionisation is set to commence immediately and will be completed within two weeks, from September 9 to September 22, 2025.